Flower of Flowers, Bird of Birds

 Alicia also runs Priestess & Hierophant Press.
 Their current publication is Darkly Told: An Audio Chapbook, a collection of dark/horror poetry by Alicia, with audio recordings by C.S.E.
 Cooney, and an original score by Memory Splice.
 “Rat Catcher”, a track from the audio chapbook, has been remixed by Memory Splice, Changes, and Stephane Badey, on Spain’s TFB Records, and is available here.

-Rajan Khanna is an author, blogger, reviewer and narrator.
-His first novel, Falling Sky, a post-apocalyptic adventure with airships, was released in October 2014 followed by a sequel, Rising Tide, in October 2015.
-His short fiction has appeared in Lightspeed Magazine, Beneath Ceaseless Skies, and several anthologies.
+Rajan Khanna is a fiction writer, blogger, reviewer and narrator.
+His first novel, Falling Sky, a post-apocalyptic adventure with airships, was released in October 2014 from Pyr.
+A sequel, Rising Tide, came out in October 2015.
+His short fiction has appeared in Lightspeed Magazine, Beneath Ceaseless Skies, Shimmer, and several anthologies.
 His articles and reviews have appeared at Tor.com and LitReactor.com and his podcast narrations can be heard at Podcastle, Escape Pod, PseudoPod, Beneath Ceaseless Skies and Lightspeed Magazine.
 Rajan lives in New York where he’s a member of the Altered Fluid writing group.
-His personal website is http://www.rajankhanna.com and he tweets, @rajanyk.
+He is represented by Barry Goldblatt of the Barry Goldblatt Agency.